You are reading a Queen today, well a temporary Queen that is.

 I found the fève (bean) in our Galette des Rois for the second time in two years.
 This victory did not go smoothly.
 In a friendly family competition, I was accused of cheating because I was the one to order the pastry.
 I couldn’t protest too much, for, throughout my childhood I was also convinced that dad cheated.
 After all, he was the only one to find the bean.

-Year after year, my dad found the fève among the very first slices that he cut off the galette, which could lead one to believe he either had secret access to the back kitchen at the bakery or requested that they put a special mark on the spot where the fève was inserted.
+Year after year, my dad found the fève among the very first slices that he cut off the galette.
+For years, I was convinced he either had secret access to the back kitchen at the bakery or requested that they put a special mark on the spot where the fève was inserted.
 One year, we thought he had broken the moon shaped bean that was buried in the almond paste for we heard it scream under the sharpness of the knife as he inserted it into the pastry.